If You Can't Find a Job After a Workers' Comp Injury

 - Third, you must live in Oregon or be “within commuting distance” of the state.
 In other words, if you moved to the East Coast following your workplace injury, you are not eligible to receive VR benefits.
-However, this requirement does not apply if you did not live in Oregon at the time of your original injury, or if you state your intention to move back to Oregon at your own expense.
+However, this requirement does not apply if you did not live in Oregon at the time of your original job injury, or if you state your intention to move back to Oregon at your own expense.

-- Finally, you must be medically unable to “return to regular employment”—meaning you cannot go back to your old job due to your injury.
+- Finally, you must be medically unable to “return to regular employment”—meaning you cannot go back to your old job due to your work-related injury.
 Your doctor or health care provider can provide certification of your mental and physical impairments, as well as describe any limitations on your future ability to work.
 But keep in mind, your doctor cannot “prescribe” VR benefits.
-That determination is made by your employer's workers' compensation insurance provider.
+That determination is made by your employer’s workers’ compensation insurance provider.

 What Kind of VR Benefits Will You Actually Receive?